kop1/newznab/README.txt

 	For information on how to install, please refer to INSTALL.txt

-	To add a bug report or feature request browse to http://code.google.com/p/newznab/issues/list

 	To discuss use irc.synirc.net #newznab

 	Newznab is licensed under terms of the GNU General Public License.
 For details, please